What is the Zero Lower Bound?

 In Europe, the impact of the unconventional policies was more measurable.
 Gilt yields were 1% lower than they would have been as a result of quantitative easing.
 The most impactful measure was the EURIBOR-EONIA spread, which lowered interest rates from 1.8% during the collapse of the Lehman Brothers to 0.05% after implementation of the policies.

 The European Central Bank used an enhanced credit easing support policy to compress interest spreads, which helped the economy during the recession.
-Quantitative easing played a significant role in Europe to help stabilize the economy after the collapse of Lehman Brothers although it was still not enough to prevent a fall in economic activity.
+Quantitative easing played a significant role in Europe in helping stabilize the economy after the collapse of Lehman Brothers, although it was still not enough to prevent a fall in economic activity.

 Even after the implementation of the unconventional policies, economic recovery was still slow, and unemployment was high.
 The government had to look for other policies as an alternative to overcome the effects of the zero lower bound.